 The Best Meta Decks for Legends of Runeterra

 Hey everyone!
-Welcome back to our Meta Decks Monday Report for Legends of Runeterra.
+Welcome back to our weekly Meta Decks Report for Legends of Runeterra.

-We’ve added brand new decks for the Rising Tides expansion set.
+We’ve added brand new decks for Monuments of Power, the second expansion for Call of the Mountain.

-As always, these deck recommendations will be provided by our experts EG Swim and TL Alanzq.
+As always, these deck recommendations will be provided by our Glimpse Beyond experts, Swim and Precipic, and TL Alanzq.

 If you want to explore the meta on your own, check out our Meta Stats feature for the most in-depth statistics in LoR.